ernstwi/days/README.md

 ## Status

-**⚠️ Note: Version [2.0.0](https://github.com/ernstwi/days/releases/tag/v2.0.0) contains a security fix.
-Please do not use previous versions.**
+**⚠️ Note: Version [2.0.0](https://github.com/ernstwi/days/releases/tag/v2.0.0) contains a security fix, earlier versions should not be used.**

-Please be mindful that this is a small project and that further security issues should be expected.

 ## Directory structure